 The Grounds.
 After our amazing instructors and committee, the next most valuable thing we have is our grass.
 It takes a hammering all year and we spend huge amounts of time and money on it.
 You can help it remain one of the best training grounds in NZ by not letting your dog dig or scratch, keep out of the mud and water, reduce the amount of running your dog does and of course picking up after them.
-Five years ago we spent over \$10,000 to re-
+Five years ago we spent over \$10,000 to renow have a new contractor - Aaron.
+If you see him working hard out there, please say hello but keep out of his way so he can continue to do a great job - the grounds have never looked better.